nikarichardson/CSCI393/dungeon/README.md

 Combat is simple: the player has an *attack-power* (ATP) level and a *defend-power* (DEF) level.
 You can increase either one through combat experience or by gaining items in the rooms.

-Only users with a <b>Monster Crystal</b> in their inventory can spawn monsters.
+Only users with a `crystal` in their inventory can spawn monsters.
 Similarly, a player must have a shovel in her inventory to dig new rooms. <img src="https://66.media.tumblr.com/c3dee66743dcae9b27be041078173276/tumblr_pq8129ihmp1tk06jno1_250.png" height="100" width="70" align="right">

 Multi-player feature has not been implemented because I have a lifelong hatred of multi-player games.
 Probably because I didn't go to kindergarten and thus never learned how to play well with the other kids (‾▿‾)

 To run the dungeon I've created named <b>Erebor</b>, use `python3 erebor.py | python3 dungeon.py`.